WPS/egon.io-website/_pages/howto.md

 ## Renaming Multiple Work Objects or Activities

-To rename multiple work objects or activities, click the *label dictionary* button (<i class="material-icons">spellcheck</i>).
+To rename multiple work objects or activities, click the *dictionary* button (<i class="material-icons">spellcheck</i>).
 Actors cannot be renamed in the dictionary because they usually appear only once per Domain Story.

 ## Exporting Domain Stories